-It is also necessary to mention the value of this plant like colagoge, it is to say that it stimulates the production of the bile (the patuletine is the component that infers this value) and hepatic, protecting the liver or helping when some disease of the liver appears (Infusion of a spoonful of dry flowers per cup of water.
+It is also necessary to mention the value of this plant like cholagogue, it is to say that it stimulates the production of the bile (the patuletine is the component that infers this value) and hepatic, protecting the liver or helping when some disease of the liver appears (Infusion of a spoonful of dry flowers per cup of water.
 Drink 2 or 3 cups per day)

 Main curative properties of chamomile

-Main curative properties of Chamomile.
+Main curative properties of Chamomile

-Anti-vomitive and vomitive properties of chamomile
+Anti-emetic and emetic properties of chamomile

 Considered as one of the best anti emetic, it can be used to suppress vomiting.

-However, when too much loaded infusions are taken and in certain very prolonged treatments, although this last case is not very habitual, it can induce the vomit (emetic properties) The last property is very interesting in case of having ingested some toxic product.
+However, when too much loaded infusions are taken and in certain very prolonged treatments, although this last case is not very habitual, it can induce the vomit (emetic properties).
+The last property is very interesting in case of having ingested some toxic product.

 It can be used to treat to prevent vomiting when we quit smoking.
 (Infusion of a spoonful of flower per cup of water.
 Take a couple of cups a day)